 We have not applied a negative adjustment for coherence to the expected impact score.
-Projects financed with the proceeds from the April 2023 issuance align with the company's environmental and social strategy and established targets8.
-On the environmental side, the projects contributed to the pledges related to sustainable forest management, reduction of water footprint and recovery of non-hazardous waste.
+Projects financed with the proceeds from the June 2023 issuance align with the company's environmental and social strategy and established targets.
+On the environmental side, the projects contributed to the pledges related to sustainable forest management and restoration of native forests in Latin America, reduction of water footprint and recovery of non-hazardous waste.
 On the social side, the projects contributed to the company's objectives related to supporting the development of local communities in which it operates.